Deividasss/teltonika-homeworks/README.md

 ### - Send Us Message (Can be found at Main Page last section)
 ### - Create New User Page
 ### - Create New Category Page
-### - Users Info page where You can filter all registered Users by citys in which they live
+### - Users Info page where You can filter all registered users by citys in which they live

 ## Additional information